Polar chiral active matter as a motile, disordered Josephson array: Information supercurrents and Goldstone spin waves: Empirical Results

 Crucially, the solid-black fit in Figure~\ref{fig:iv} reveals a continuous evolution of the local scaling exponent.
 At very low dispersion ($\Delta\omega \ll \Delta\omega_c$), the response is dominated by a noise floor ($\beta = 0$), gradually rising towards $\Delta\omega_c\approx 6$~s$^{-1}$.
 The gradual rise in $\langle v_\text{slip}\rangle$ towards 6~s$^{-1}$ is consistent with sub-gap leakage currents smoothing out the $\beta=0.5$ transition \cite{danner_injection_2021}.
 As the dispersion exceeds the critical threshold, $\Delta\omega>\Delta\omega_c$, the system quickly and strictly adheres to a linear regime, asymptotically recovering the Adler-Ohmic limit ($\beta = 1$).

 The classification of the minimal model as a disordered Josephson array is empirically demanded by the system's macroscopic response function (Figure~\ref{fig:iv}), which traverses the distinct Adler-Ohmic crossover predicted by the resistively shunted junction formalism \cite{likharev_dynamics_1986,wiesenfeld_synchronization_1996} with the disorder-induced rounding identified in Ref.~\cite{danner_injection_2021}, a signature of the Adler equation's saddle-node bifurcation.
 This distinguishes the model's central mechanism from standard viscous fluid transitions and justifies the identification of a tilted washboard potential \cite{ambegaokar_voltage_1969}.
-The subsequent recovery of the linear Ohmic limit ($\beta=1$) at high-disorder confirms that Ref.~\cite{ivarsen_onsager_2025-1}'s charcterization of the model's emergent, inertial superfluid is rigorously predicted by the non-linear phase topology of disordered oscillator arrays.
+The recovery of the linear Ohmic limit ($\beta=1$) at high disorder is consistent with the dual-fluid description developed in Ref.~\cite{ivarsen_onsager_2025-1}: in this regime the trapped (synchronized) population is a vanishing minority and the macroscopic response is dominated by the resistive, running phase, exactly as the disordered Josephson array predicts \cite{wiesenfeld_synchronization_1996}.

+We note that the linear regime in Figure~\ref{fig:iv} spans less than a decade of $\Delta\omega$ in the run set.
+This is not a sampling limitation but a consequence of the physical range of the power-law exponent: distributions $P(\omega)\propto\omega^{-n}$ with $n \lesssim 0.5$ have ill-defined variance, and those with $n \gtrsim 4$ have negligibly populated high-frequency tails, so the accessible disorder window is bounded above by physical considerations rather than by computation.
+Within that window, the Adler--Ohmic linear regime is recovered cleanly at the upper end, and the full soft-knee crossover from $\beta=0$ through the disorder-broadened shoulder to $\beta=1$ is observed.